-In seminary I got out of my body and into my head.
+By seminary I was out of my body and into my head.
+There wasn’t much nature around other than Chicago’s parkland along the shore of Lake Michigan.
 I continued to enjoy opportunities to get out into the natural world, but those times became more limited.
 As a pastor and a family man I wasn’t about to cavort around naked in the woods.
 In fact, several of my pastoral calls were in urban contexts.
 As a family we did go on camping trips to state parks, which we all enjoyed very much.
 My two sons went into Scouting and I was an adult leader who also devoted some of my vacation time to being with the troop at summer camp.
-But the world in which I have lived is an urban world with urban open spaces rather than natural open spaces.
+But the world in which I have lived is an urban world with closed urban spaces rather than open natural spaces.
 Increasingly my time became devoted to electronic communication—in other words, sitting in front of a computer as a writer.

 In all this, I’m sure I’m similar to most other Western and Westernized adults in the world today.
 We’re a long way removed from our hunter-gatherer ancestors who spent all of their days and nights in the natural world, and we’re only slightly less removed from our agricultural ancestors who moved into houses and established villages and got organized.
 But with the move from farms to cities most modern Western people have suffered from “Nature-Deficit Disorder.”